Our Girona food guide has the best food and drink spots in the charming Costa Brava city. We include our favorite Girona restaurants, cafes and bars.

 During our visit to Girona, we checked out many smaller towns and ate lots of great food along the way.
 These are the meals we liked the best outside of Girona:

-Costa Brava has an inordinate number of Michelin starred restaurants.
+Costa Brava has an inordinate number of Michelin starred restaurant.
+Which one will you choose?

-Located just 28 kilometers from Girona, Ca l’Arpa is a great choice for a lunch cooked by one of the area’s starred chefs.
-The restaurant is formal yet casual and offers an affordable set menu for lunch.
+Located just 28 kilometers from Girona, Ca l’Arpa was a great choice for a lunch cooked by one of the area’s starred chefs.
+The restaurant was formal yet casual and offered an affordable set menu for lunch at the time of our meal.

-Ca l’Arpa is located at Passeig de la Indústria, 5, 17820 Banyoles, Girona, Spain.
+Ca l’Arpa was located at Passeig de la Indústria, 5, 17820 Banyoles, Girona, Spain.
+It has permanently closed.

 Costa Brava’s coastline is stunning, and there’s no better way to enjoy it than a meal with a view of the Mediterranean Sea.
 Enoteca MF offers this experience along with fresh catches like bluefin tuna and anchovies caught locally by the family.